emilypx/appfair.github.io/index.md

 When a pull request is submitted from your app's fork back to the origin repository at [https://github.com/appfair/App](https://github.com/appfair/App), the integration phase of the App Fair's `Fork-Apply-Integrate-Release` process is initiated.

-### Configuring your Fork for the Integration-Release
+### Configuring your Fork for the integrate-release phases

 Once you have created your `/APP-ORG/App` fork